Day 13- April 29, 2009

 Our final day was an open day until we had to meet at 7:30 at the farewell dinner.
 I decided to come along with Miss Lynne who organized a trip to visit a school for disabled children, The Nguon Song School, 10

-poor children cometo the
+poor children come

 school to study and learn some skills of making crafted things like bamboo lamps, bamboo wind chimes and painting.